 The bonnethead shark is caught in a variety of ways by anglers from shore or on boats.
 Fortunately, bonnetheads are aggressive feeders and will readily strike live and dead baits.
 Here is a list of gear, tackle, and bait needed to hook these toothy critters.

 When Chosing a Bait Bonnethead Shark Eat The Following Baits

 - Any live or previously frozen shrimp are excellent bait.

 - Live or dead bait fish are equally as good as shrimp.

 - While it is effective, chopped squid can draw other types of bites more commonly than a shark.

-When selecting fishing equipment, the common mistake is pulling out the most massive rod and reel combination in the garage.
-Don’t fall into this trap; sharks are equal in size to many highly sought after species, including redfish and speckled trout.
+Bonnetheads sharks eat almost anything so you won’t need to be picky when selecting a bait.
+Anglers, often make a mistake by pulling out the most massive rod and reel combination in the garage.
+Don’t fall into this trap; sharks are equal in size to many highly sought after species, including redfish and black drum.